 In the world of TV, the writers finally just started demanding a producer credit on tv shows in order to find a way to make some kind of living wage.
 In other words, it wasn't good enough to be a writer.
 You have to step "up" on the ladder to producer to get any kind of respect.

-I had a great chat with Ken McPherson yesterday, happily reconnecting with him after too long a time.
-There was a time when we were Cyber Siamese Twins.
 (I met Ken about 10 years ago through the Net.
 At the time, we were mostly discussing the political aspects of the continuing Christians vs. Homos / gay vs. exgays debate.
 However, as we became friends, I discovered that he is a talented lyricist, arranger and singer who set aside his career in the mid-80s to become an AIDS activist, creating and manning an AIDS education booth on the street corner at Hibernia Beach in the Castro in San Francisco.)I was happily congratulating him over the fact that this past year, he helped write (and received a featured solo role in) a new piece written and performed by the San Francisco Gay Mens Chorus called USS Metaphor which, among other things, wickedly uses Ken's knowledge of the issues he and I have been talking about for years.
 I didn't get to see the performances, but I have discovered that they made a DVD and will restage the show on February 22 and 23 to celebrate the release.)

 On that note, the also challenging and meaningful show Amy, Jim and I have been collaborating on is moving along nicely.
 We have 20 songs or more ready to go.
 Since I've been home, I've been working on them constantly while checking in with the medical professionals who keep me alive.
 I've focused on music rather than this blog.
 Or video.
 Now that I have 114, or whatever it is, videos on YouTube under the name steveshack, I actually have video fans!
 Or fan, anyway.